b-eyselein/it4all/README.md

   `$ sbt run`

+If you forgot to clone the submodules, you can do it with

+`$ git submodule update --recursive`

 ### Following starts

 Since the containers are all built and started, you can just restart the server with